philipjc/old_philipjc/_posts/2015-08-02-JavaScript-Replacing-characters.markdown

 After multiple test cases my functions were working.
 I clicked run inside the [CodeWars] editor and passed all three test cases!
 I was super happy!
 Not only did I pass, but as I mentioned at the start I got see the better solutions.
-The result I took away from the experience was very satisfying, it was my solution and I worked it out and at the same time got to know better some JS Methods.
-I also understand the more experienced solution and have learned from it.
-Here it is.
+The result I took away from the experience was very satisfying, it was my solution and I worked it out, and at the same time got to know better some JS Methods.
+I also understand the more experienced solution and have learned from it, here it is.

 {% highlight js%}
 var pairs = {'A':'T','T':'A','C':'G','G':'C'};